availproject/avail-light/src/api/v2/README.md

 ## **GET** `/v2/p2p/local/info`

+Returns:

+- `peer_id`
+- list of listeners with local addresses
-Returns `peer_id` and a list of listeners with both local and external addresses.
+- list of listeners with external addresses
+- number of clients found in peers routing table
+- number of clients with non-private addresses found in the routing table

 External addresses are only populated once confirmed externally by the bootstrap.

 ```yaml
 HTTP/1.1 200 OK